 ELEMENT # Procedure/Question С NC OFI Comments 4.
-A Management Review Report was prepared and included 1) an introduction with rationale for the review and meeting information, 2) a comprehensive summary of each topic and participant discussion, and 3) a record for decisions and action items related to the management review, including personnel responsible and proposed timelines for completion.
-5. The Management Review Report was submitted to all meeting participants and to the Owner.
-Policy and program information related to Element 9 and Element 15 of the Standard was also communicated coincident with the delivery of the report.
-Progress can be demonstrated toward achieving the management review action items.
-21 There is a procedure for tracking and measuring continual improvement of the QMS that reviews and considers best management practices, documents a process for identifying and managing corrective actions, and documents a process for identifying and implementing preventive actions.
-Best management practices were reviewed and considered during the most recent management review.
-Nonconformities identified during internal audits and other processes were assigned corrective actions, and the actions taken to correct the nonconformity were effective.
-Opportunities for improvement and potential nonconformities identified during internal audits and other processes were assigned preventive actions, and the actions taken to prevent the potential nonconformity were effective
+A Management Review Minutes was prepared and included 1) an introduction with rationale for the review and meeting information, 2) a comprehensive summary of each topic and participant discussion, and 3) a record for decisions and action items related to the management review, including personnel responsible and proposed timelines for completion.
+5. The Management Review Minutes were submitted to all meeting participants.
+Policy and program information related to Element 9 and Element 15 of the Standard was also communicated coincident with the delivery of the minutes. o.
+Progress can be demonstrated toward achieving the 1 There is a precedure for tracking and measuring continual improvement of the OMS that reviews and considers best management practices documents a process for identifying and managing corrective actions, and documents a process for identifying and implementing preventive actions.
+2. Best management practices were reviewed and considered during the most recent management review.
+3. Nonconformities identified during internal audits and 21 other processes were assigned corrective actions, and the actions taken to correct the nonconformity were effective.
+4. Opportunities for improvement identified during internal audits and other processes were assigned preventive actions, and the actions taken to prevent the potential nonconformity were effective Potential nonconformities (NU/UAR) identified during internal audits and other processes were casimand. nerventative actions, and the actions taken to provent preventative actions, and the actions taken to prevent the potential popeopformity were offective the potential nonconformity were effective.